xtensor-stack/xtensor/docs/source/builder.rst

 Random distributions
 --------------------

+.. warning:: xtensor uses a lazy generator for random numbers.
+You need to assign them or use ``eval`` to keep the generated values consistent.

 - ``rand(shape, lower, upper)``: generates an expression of the specified shape, containing uniformly distributed random numbers in the half-open interval [lower, upper).
 - ``randint(shape, lower, upper)``: generates an expression of the specified shape, containing uniformly